mattereppe/bccstego/README.md

 ## Limitations and known bugs

-Extending the software to cover additional protocols (e.g., TCP, UDP, ICMP) requires modification of the bpf code.
-An additional function to parse the protocol header must be defined, together with the proper switch cases in the main function (<code>ip_stats</code>).
+Extending the software to cover additional protocols (e.g., ICMP) requires modification of the bpf code.
+An additional function to parse the protocol header must be defined, together with the proper switch cases in the main function (<code>nw_stats</code>).

 Extending the software to cover option fields requires modification of the bpf code too.
 Parsing of IP options has not been implemented so far because dealing with variable fields is not trivial with eBPF, and it is likely that the resulting code exceeds the current limitations of the verifier.

 With kernel versions > 5.10, there are at least 3 warnings about redefinition of macros (at least with BCC libraries <= 0.18).
 This does not affect the compilation and verification of the bpf code.